truenas/documentation/content/en/hub/additional-topics/reference/SLOG Reference.md

 <br><br>

+## Pool Sync Options

-And even with a dedicated SLOG, you will not enjoy performance improvements out of the box on asynchronous writes, as they do not utilize the ZIL by default.
+Even with a dedicated SLOG, you will not enjoy performance improvements out of the box on asynchronous writes, as they do not utilize the ZIL by default.
+To change Pool Sync Options, go to **Storage->Pools**, select

-## Use Cases

-Database applications, NFS environments, particularly for virtualization, as well as backups are known use cases with heavy synchronous writes.
-Utilizing a SLOG for your ZIL will provide benefit.